Here's How Much to Spend on an Engagement Ring

 When you’re finally ready to whip out your wallet be sure you’re getting the biggest bang for your buck—here's how.

 Yes, it’s possible to buy an engagement ring online, where the average engagement ring cost is much lower.
+It’s not just possible, it’s also somewhat popular among couples.
+Eleven percent of respondents in our study bought their engagement ring online.
+The number one reason they reported doing so?
+There was better pricing online.
 The convenience and lower price can’t be beat, but there are definitely risks to be aware of.
 It’s important to recognize the difference between bogus diamond websites and those of professional jewelers.
 Tom Shane, CEO of Shane Co., and customer service representatives at reputable retailers should be more than happy to disclose this information.